tinyspice123/ultimate_pokemon_card_tracker/README.md

 ## Supabase database and owner login

 Supabase is the primary catalogue and collection store.
-The collection is publicly readable, but only `collection-owner` can change quantities.
-That restriction is enforced by Row Level Security in `supabase/migrations/202608120001_collection_schema.sql`.
+The collection is publicly readable, but only user IDs in the private editor allowlist can change quantities.
+That restriction is enforced by Row Level Security without publishing the owner's email address.

 1. Apply the migration through the Supabase SQL editor or the linked-repository migration workflow.